Raj-2002/Maven-Fuzzy-Factory-Database/POST_MID_AD_HOCS.md

 | Lovebear     | 0.5485                 | 0.6876        | 0.8093              | 0.6168            |
 | Mrfuzzy      | 0.4349                 | 0.686         | 0.8205              | 0.6363            |

+- Discovery: Previous findings indicated that adding a second product enhanced overall CTR from the /products page.
+- Love Bear Performance: The Love Bear demonstrates a superior click rate to the /cart page and comparable rates throughout the funnel.
+- Consideration: The success of the second product prompts consideration for the potential addition of a third product to further enhance business performance.

 ##  Quality Issues & Refunds  October 15, 2014